The preparation of the salary certificate involves a couple of pitfalls. We have summarized the usual disputed issues in the following blog article.

 2. Canteen catering / lunch-checks

-If the company offers discounted canteen meals or lunch checks, this must be declared by using field „G“.
+If the company offers discounted canteen meals or lunch checks, this must be declared using field G. Field G must also be ticked if a field staff member or an employee with similar tasks is paid the (additional) costs for a main meal away from home in the form of expense reimbursement for at least half of the working days.
 It has an impact on the possible deductions for professional expenses in the employee’s tax return.

 3. Benefits of the unemployment fund / daily allowances / Compensation for loss of earnings (maternity, military)